-Rebecca's father was a "Dutchman" (Pennsylvania German) and from the precise area of the Fayette/Somerset County, PA, border region where our Minerds were pioneers in the 1790s.
-We also know that Rebecca's mother was a Native American and that Rebecca and her siblings thus were considered of mixed race (or "mulatto" in the language of the mid-1800s).
+Rebecca's father was a "Dutchman" (Pennsylvania German), and he lived just a few miles from the farm in the Fayette/Somerset County, PA, border region where Jacob and Maria (Nein) Minerd Sr. were pioneers in the 1790s.
+Her mother was a Native American, and Rebecca and her siblings thus were considered of mixed race (or "mulatto" in the language of the mid-1800s).

 Rebecca followed her parents and siblings when they migrated to Taylor and Barbour Counties, WV, and thence to Athens and Washington Counties, OH.

 On June 30, 1886, at the age of 29, Rebecca gave birth to a daughter, Anna Nancy Cook.
 The child's father was "Linc" Cook, and Anna was raised under his surname.
 It is not known if Rebecca and Linc were married.
 Based on information in the 1880 census, it's thought that Linc was born in 1860 and the son of Rolla and Mary Cook.
 (But this is not proven.)